 - If commits are pushed to

-outputwill contain the production version of the blog).
+publishconf.py.
+This will generate the production version of the blog into

 - It then creates a

-CNAMEfile (which is needed since I use a custom domain).
+CNAMEfile, which is needed since I use a custom domain (http://anotherdatum.com).

-- The GitHub Pages Import tool is used for copying the content of
+- The GitHub Pages Import tool is used for copying the contents of

 outputto a branch named